 7. After another 5 minutes flip the sticky rice over and brush with the egg mixture again.

-by flipping and spreading more egg mixture over the sticky rice patties, until the mixture has all been used.
+8. After one minute, flip the rice patty and repeat the operation by flipping and spreading more egg mixture over the sticky rice patties, until the mixture has all been used.

 9. Stir together all dipping sauce ingredients in a small bowl.
 Set aside.